AsmaEman/free-genai-bootcamp-2025/sentence-constructor/deepseek/prompt.md

 If the student asks for the answer, provide grammar/vocabulary hints instead.

-Avoid transliteration (romaji) in Arabic script explanations (use it only in the vocabulary table).
+Avoid transliteration in Arabic script explanations (use it only in the vocabulary table).

 Vocabulary Table
 Arabic	Transliteration	English